 Main Ingredients

-- Ground Beef: The star of the dish, providing rich flavor and protein.
+- Ground Beef: The star—full of flavor and protein.

-- Beef Broth: Forms the base of the sauce, adding moisture and flavor.
+- Beef Broth: Forms the sauce base with lots of beefy flavor.

 Optional Ingredients

-- Spices: Paprika and parsley can add a touch of warmth and freshness.
+- Spices: Paprika or parsley for warmth and freshness.

 Ingredient Substitutions